Rasmussen Reports: Favorable

-Pat Caddel and Doug Schoen wrote in 2010 that Rasmussen has an "unchallenged record for both integrity and accuracy".
-Slate magazine and The Wall Street Journal reported that Rasmussen Reports was one of the most accurate polling firms for the 2004 United States presidential election and 2006 United States general elections.
+Caddel and Doug Schoen wrote in 2010 that Rasmussen has an "unchallenged record for both integrity and accuracy".
 In 2004 Slate "publicly doubted and privately derided" Rasmussen's use of recorded voices in electoral polls.
 However, after the election, they concluded that Rasmussen’s polls were among the most accurate in the 2004 presidential election.
 According to Politico, Rasmussen's 2008 presidential-election polls "closely mirrored the election's outcome".

 At the end of the 2008 presidential election, there were eight national tracking polls and many other polls conducted on a regular basis.
 Polling analyst Nate Silver reviewed the tracking polls and said that while none were perfect, and Rasmussen was "frequently reputed to have a Republican lean", the "house effect" in their tracking poll was small and "with its large sample size and high pollster rating [it] would probably be the one I'd want with me on a desert island"; however, in 2010 Silver concluded Rasmussen was the least accurate of the major pollsters which he attributed to the "house effect" of Rasmussen's polling methodology.

 Criticism

 FiveThirtyEight

-In 2010, Silver wrote an article titled "Is Rasmussen Reports biased?" in which he mostly defended Rasmussen from allegations of bias.
-However, later in the year, Rasmussen's polling results diverged notably from those of other mainstream pollsters, which Silver labeled a "house effect".
-He went on to explore other factors that may have explained the effect, such as the use of a likely voter model, and claimed that Rasmussen conducted its polls in a way that excluded the majority of the population from answering.
+In 2010, Nate Silver wrote an article titled "Is Rasmussen Reports biased?" in which he mostly defended Rasmussen from allegations of bias.
+However, later in the year, Rasmussen's polling results diverged notably from those of other mainstream pollsters, which Silver labeled a "house effect", Silver's term for bias in polls that correlates with the organization doing the polling.
+He went on to explore other factors that may have explained the effect, such as the use of a likely voter model, and said that Rasmussen conducted its polls in a way that excluded the majority of the population from answering.

 After the 2010 midterm elections, Silver concluded that Rasmussen's polls were the least accurate of the major pollsters in 2010, having an average error of 5.8 points and a pro-Republican bias of 3.9 points according to Silver's model.

+In 2024, after Silver was replaced by G. Elliott Morris, Rasmussen was dropped entirely from FiveThirtyEight's polling averages and analysis.
+A spokesperson said that Rasmussen failed to meet FiveThirtyEight's recently updated standards for pollsters.